Europa Universalis V on Steam - User reviews, Price & Information

 Use war, trade or diplomacy to satisfy your grandest ambitions and dominate five centuries of history in the newest version of Europa Universalis, Paradox Interactive's flagship historical grand strategy game.

-Europa Universalis V is a grand strategy, resource management and 4x game developed by Paradox Tinto and published by Paradox Interactive.
+Europa Universalis V is a grand strategy, strategy and historical game developed by Paradox Tinto and published by Paradox Interactive.

 Released on November 04th 2025 is available only on Windows in 11 languages: English, French, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese and Turkish.